-2021 \$ 2020 \$

-Cash at Bank 24,890,304 45,000,372

-Reconciliation to cash at the end of the financial year The above figures are reconciled to cash and cash equivalents at the end of the financial year as shown in the statement of cash flows as follows:

-Balance as per statement of cash flows 24,890,304 45,000,372

-8. TRADE AND OTHER RECEIVABLES
+2022 \$ 2021 \$ Cash at Bank 36,922,293 24,890,304 Reconciliation to cash at the end of the financial year The above figures are reconciled to cash and cash equivalents at the end of the financial year as shown in the statement of cash flows as follows: Balance as per statement of cash flows 36,922,293 24,890,304 8.
+TRADE AND OTHER RECEIVABLES Other receivables Less allowance for impairment 152,022 - 520,910 152,022 520,910 The total receivables comprise of interest receivable.
+Interest receivable is non-intaccordance with the terms of the mortgage. terest bearing and re ceivable in Reconciliation of allowance for impairment of receivables Opening balance Increase in allowance for impairment of receivables -

-24,890,304 520,910 45,000,372 691,988

-Reconciliation of allowance for impairment of receivables

-Opening balance

-Increase in allowance for impairment of receivables

-Amounts written off during the year

-Closing balance